open-compass/opencompass/docs/en/advanced_guides/evaluation_turbomind.md

 ```

 You are expected to get the evaluation results after the inference and evaluation.

+**Note**:

+- If you evaluate theInternLM Chat model, please use configuration file `eval_internlm_chat_turbomind.py`
+- If you evaluate the InternLM 7B model, please modify `eval_internlm_turbomind.py` or `eval_internlm_chat_turbomind.py` by commenting out the configuration for the 20B model and enabling the configuration for the 7B model.

 ### Evaluation with Turbomind gPRC API (optional)